-These economic displacements, more so than the conflict with the guerrillas, are the main cause of the nearly 7 million displaced in Colombia.
+Displacement because of death threats, rather than armed conflict, is the main cause of the nearly 8.5 million displaced in Colombia.

 AUC commander Hebert Veloza García, a.k.a.
 HH, revealed many of the links between Colombia’s rural elites and the paramilitaries when testifying before court after his demobilization in 2004 and his arrest the year later.

 According to HH, many people were first displaced by the paramilitaries and then offered to sell their land for a faction of its actual value.

 “Imagine” he told the court, “these displaced peasants in San Pedro de Uraba are hungry and along comes ‘Monoleche’ with his guards and says ‘sell your land, we’ll give you 50 thousand pesos ($17).’
 After that, the peasant had to sell.
 They were always afraid of the guns of the paramilitaries.”